 He returned to Seattle in 1966, stayed active in the anti-war movement, and, with the encouragement of an old classmate and BPP Minister, Bobby White, joined the Seattle chapter of the Black Panther Party in 1968.
 Tagawa did not hold a leadership position in the Party, but his interview provides revealing descriptions of the life of a “rank and file” Seattle Panther.
 After leaving the Black Panthers in 1970, Tagawa co-founded, along with his future brother-in-law Alan Sugiyama, Seattle Central Community College’s Oriental Student Union (OSU), which led a series of demonstrations in the Spring of 1971 demanding that SCCC hire Asian administrators.

 Mike Tagawa discussed his experiences in the Black Panther Party in a videotaped interview conducted by Janet Jones on June 6, 2005, and discussed the Oriental Student Union with Trevor Griffey and Leo Totev on XX date.
-To the right are streaming-video excerpts of the interview.

 Mike Tagawa in a Panther formation at Garfield High School, 1969.
 Photo courtesy of Eugene Tagawa.